 Perform a content audit.

-Obviously, reviewing what content you already have is a great foundation to build your strategy upon.
+A content audit is a useful way to review what content you already have, building a great foundation to build your strategy upon.

 Brainstorm ideas and propose some new content.